 Myself: contact me at www.ayearinmotion.com

-I can answer any specific questions.
+I can answer any specific questions about Honduras.

 To read about my recent world travels and look at all our pictures: www.ayearinmotion.com

-Follow me in Twitter: @ayearinmotion
+Follow me on Twitter: @ayearinmotion

-I want to communicate to Ninfa my deepest gratitude for taking of her time to share the wonders of her country with all of us.
+I want to communicate to Ninfa my deepest gratitude for taking her time to share the wonders of her country with all of us.